Scuba Divers in Bali Dare To Fulfill Their Dreams

 - Dive briefing and skill development session with an Instructor

 - Instructor led guided dives

-- PADI Discover Scuba Diving Experience (which may be possible to use as credit towards your PADI Open Water Course)
+- PADI Discover Scuba Diving Experience, which may be possible to use as credit towards your PADI Open Water Diver Course.

 What is included in DSD?

 - Pool session